WorklifeBarometer/API/Documentation/advanced.md

 ### Automatically invite

-If **InvitationDate** is not set and this is enabled everytime a new user is added an invitation is send.
+If **InvitationDate** is not set and this is enabled, every time a new user is added an invitation is send.